Published March 25, 2019

 To achieve these core competencies, the university’s IPE office and the school work together to ensure that students across the health science schools understand the scope of practice from other professions, communicate effectively to ensure high-quality patient care, and foster the ability to plan, deliver and evaluate patient-centered care.
 The university takes guidance from the Interprofessional Educational Collaborative (IPEC), a national organization dedicated to working with academic institutions to prepare students to work collaboratively with other professions.

 Aside from classroom training and learning about the team-based approach as an abstract notion, the UB Office of Interprofessional Education integrates activities into student education with both large scale and smaller events.
 IPE forums engage pharmacy students with students from across the university for an experience that is much more interactive than a traditional lecture.
 Each forum has a theme and keynote speakers to discuss an important issue and its implications.
-A recent forum involved confronting the nation’s opioid crisis with Erie County Health Commissioner Dr. Gail Burstein and the Medical Director of Substance Abuse Services for Catholic Health, Dr. Paul Updike, as keynoters, which the school hosted in Kapoor Hall.
+A recent forum involved confronting the nation’s opioid crisis with Erie County Health Commissioner Dr. Gail Burstein and the Medical Director of Substance Abuse Services for Catholic Health, Dr. Paul Updike, as keynoters, which the school hosted in the Pharmacy Building.

 After the keynote, the student audience is broken down into smaller groups, each group having student representatives from each discipline.
 Here, a facilitator engages the students and has them offer solutions for care.